raul23/interactive-organizer/README.rst

 you are asked to enter search terms or a new filename within single quotes.

 The search terms will be used to fetch new metadata from online sources via calibre's ``fetch-ebook-metadata`` which will be used to rename the given ebook file.
+The file will be saved within the same input folder.

 `:warning:` The script distinguishes search terms and the new filename by considering anything within single quotes as the new filename.